ASERG-STELA/shu-development-process/planning/project-management/level-6/level_6_management_guidelines.md

 These are based from reference [2].

 Communication is the best way to mitigate internal risks, such as inaccurate estimations, stakeholder expectations and scope variations.
 Poor code quality can also be mitigated with communication, if you identify any potential lack of experience in a particular area early, such as code commenting, then you can work on improving that area.
-More on team communication, on the team communication document.

 It is important to always be aware and monitor all aspects of the project to catch any risks early, so you can then impliment the mitigating action before the risk develops even bigger.
-We expect you to be using a tool at this level, to track all of your projects.
+We also expect you to be using a tool at this level, to track all of your projects.
+You can find information on what tools we recommend, along with some walkthrough examples [here](/planning/project-management/tools/project_management_tools.md).

 ## 4. Dependencies